30 Things to Do at Disney World Resorts

 28. EAT ALL THE FOOD!

-I know that I’ve already mentioned the restaurants, but the Disney food doesn’t stop there!
+I know I’ve already mentioned the restaurants, but the Disney food doesn’t stop there!
 You can eat almost anything that your heart desires at Disney, from high-end dining to baked goods to Dole Whip.
 If you haven’t checked out our post about Where to find Dole Whip at Disney World, check it out next!

 We have a blog post with The 27 Best Places to Eat in Orlando for Families, and not surprisingly, many Disney restaurants are on the list!